claesgill/azure_ml_workshop/local/README.md

 The main goal is to learn about Azure ML and the Azure ML SDK, but if would like to know more about the machinelearning algorithm and what it does, read the [Char RNN](#char-rnn) section.

-> :warning: It's important that you go trough the [Requirements](#requirements) section to be able to do any ot the tasks.
+> :warning: It's important that you go trough the [Requirements](#requirements) section to be able to do any of the tasks.

 ## Char RNN
-TODO
+The machinelearning that is used in this workshop is the Char RNN model, and is taken from [this reposetory](https://github.com/spro/char-rnn.pytorch).
+It is a multi-layer [Recurrent Neural Network (RNN)]() that uses the [GRU]() gating mechanism which is quite similar to the [LSTM]().

+Takes in a sequence of characters and trying to predict the next character in the sequence...

 ## Contents
 1. [Requirements](#requirements)